What is a Culvert?

 - The foundation shall be marked on the ground with the clearance of formwork space required.

-All the Survey Instruments used shall be calibrated periodically as per the Calibration Plan.
-Survey Check Reports / other relevant data shall be maintained in relevant Inspection formats.
+All the Survey Instruments used shall be calibrated periodically per the Calibration Plan.
+Survey check reports/other relevant data shall be maintained in relevant inspection formats.

 Levelling Course (PCC) for Cross Drainage Structure:

 - The excavated pit shall be manually dressed with sufficient working space around the raft to be constructed.